blocklet/blocklet-specification/docs/bundle.md

 # Blocklet Bundle Format

-Blocklet bundles can be published to a blocklet registry, or deployed directly to a running ABT Node instance.
+Blocklet bundles can be published to a blocklet registry, or deployed directly to a running Blocklet Server instance.

 A blocklet bundle is a tarball consists of following files: